Tuesday, April 16, 2013

 Extending uplink module . . . .

-And the bird readied himself for interstellar message transmission:
+The bird readied himself for interstellar message transmission:

 Ready for signal transmission!